MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module2_1-generate-explanations-using-github-copilot-chat.md

     Copilot Chat generates a response that's similar to the following explanation:

     The response provides a detailed explanation of how to handle exceptions thrown during the download process.
 You also get a code snippet that implements the suggested exception handling code.
 You can copy the code snippet or insert it into your code project at the location of the cursor.
-The response also includes another "How can I" suggestion.
-In a work environment, you could use GitHub Copilot Chat to investigate further improvements.

     Rather than copying or inserting the code snippet from the Chat view, the next step investigates using the inline chat to implement the suggested exception handling code.

-1. To ask inline chat how to implement exception handling, select the `ProcessUrlAsync` method, press `Ctrl` + `I`, and then enter the following prompt:
+1. To ask inline chat how to implement exception handling, select the `ProcessUrlAsync` method, press **Ctrl+I**, and then enter the following prompt:

     ```plaintext
     How can I handle exceptions thrown during the download process?